 Terrorism and organised crime are among the leading global threats of our times.

-In order to address this, the GCSP works closely with international partners to focus systematic efforts to counter the appeal of violent extremism and criminality across executive education, dialogue and policy analysis.
-The Centre places particular emphasis on countering violent extremism (CVE) and preventing violent extremism (PVE) – focusing on how violent extremism in general and terrorists groups in particular are evolving.
+In order to address this, the GCSP works closely with international partners to focus on systematic efforts to counter the appeal of violent extremism and criminality using several methods: executive education, dialogue and policy analysis.
+The Centre places particular emphasis on preventing violent extremism (PVE) and countering violent extremism (CVE) and – specifically focuses on how violent extremism in general, and terrorists groups in particular, are evolving.